 For additional safety, use a geo-replicated storage account to store the SAP HANA backups.
-See Azure Storage replication for details about storage account replication.
+See Azure Storage redundancy for details about storage redundancy and storage replication.

 One could place dedicated VHDs for SAP HANA backups in a dedicated backup storage account that is geo-replicated.
 Or else one could copy the VHDs that keep the SAP HANA backups to a geo-replicated storage account, or to a storage account that is in a different region.

 Azure blobxfer utility details

 To store directories and files on Azure storage, one could use CLI or PowerShell, or develop a tool using one of the Azure SDKs.
 There is also a ready-to-use utility, AzCopy, for copying data to Azure storage. (see Transfer data with the AzCopy Command-Line Utility).

 Therefore, blobxfer was used for copying SAP HANA backup files.
 It is open source, used by many customers in production environments, and available on GitHub.
 This tool allows one to copy data directly to either Azure blob storage or Azure file share.
 It also offers a range of useful features, like md5 hash, or automatic parallelism when copying a directory with multiple files.

 SAP HANA backup performance

-This screenshot is of the SAP HANA backup console in SAP HANA Studio.
-It took about 42 minutes to do the backup of the 230 GB on a single Azure standard storage disk attached to the HANA VM using XFS file system.
+This screenshot shows the SAP HANA backup console of SAP HANA Studio.
+It took about 42 minutes to perform a backup of 230 GB on a single Azure Standard HDD storage disk attached to the HANA VM using the XFS file system on the one disk.

 This screenshot is of YaST on the SAP HANA test VM.
-One can see the 1-TB single disk for SAP HANA backup as mentioned before.
+You can see the 1-TB single disk for SAP HANA backup.
 It took about 42 minutes to backup 230 GB.
 In addition, five 200-GB disks were attached and software RAID md0 created, with striping on top of these five Azure data disks.